 Unions are there to remind workers of their rights, and support employees who might have a specific issue at work, from dealing with a redundancy to negotiating a better payout.
 Union representatives can also sit in on meetings.

 “We’ve had our members accompanied by a trade union representative who has got their back, and suddenly that balance of power starts to change,” said John.
 “It’s not three management people eroding an employee on a Zoom call, it’s a very different discussion.
-The company starts to tread very carefully when they realise they are being watched.”
+The company starts to tread very carefully when they realize they are being watched.”

 Duncan joined UTAW because he felt strongly about the increased surveillance of workers.
 “I work better if I can go at my own pace and feel like I’m not being watched,” he said.
 “In this pandemic we’re all working from home really and having that amount of surveillance in your own home feels a bit creepy.
 I don’t want employers to have that amount of power on me.”